OKUA1/dingo-docs/src/app/docs/rag-embedder/page.md

 - `agent_dingo.rag.embedders.openai.OpenAIEmbedder`:
   - `model`: the model to use, by default is `text-embedding-3-small`.
   - `base_url`: the base URL of the provider.
-By default None, which means it will use the OpenAI API.
+By default is None, which means it will use the OpenAI API.
-  - `dimensions`: the number of dimensions the resulting output embeddings should have, by default is None.
+  - `dimensions`: the number of dimensions the resulting output embeddings should have.
+By default is None, which means that the default dimension size defined by the provider will be used.